TUDelft-PRIME-Books/Linear-Algebra/Chapter8/QuadraticForms.md

 ::::

-When we speak of *the matrix of a quadratic equation*  we will always mean the symmetric matrix.

 If we restrict ourselves to two variables we see that the graph of a linear function  $z = a_1x_1 + a_2x_2 + b$ is a plane.